 Closest Tube Stations: Tottenham Court Road, Holborn

 Natural History Museum

-Located in Kensington, the Natural History Museum boasts a fantastic collection of natural specimens, which include 70 million different plant, fossil, animal and rock finds.
-Here you’ll find anything from a room where you can literally experience a earthquake to entire dinosaur skeletons.
+Located in Kensington, the Natural History Museum boasts a fantastic collection of natural specimens, which include 70 million different plants, fossil, animal and rock finds.
+Here you’ll find anything from a room where you can literally experience an earthquake to entire dinosaur skeletons.
 Kids and adults both will remain fascinated.

 Closest Tube Stations: South Kensington and Gloucester Road